chasenyc/cs-job-advice/github/fullstack-projects.md

 ### Other Ideas

-This section will continue to be filled in with more detail but for the time being some of these are great opportunities
+This section will continue to be filled in with more detail but for the time being some of these are great opportunities.
+If you want an exhaustive list of ideas checkout [danistefanovic / build-your-own-x](https://github.com/danistefanovic/build-your-own-x).
 - Simple game clone (i.e. Asteroids, Flappy Bird, CLI Chess)
 - Lightweight ORM
 - A web scrapper